-- Conservative: Vanguard is best known as a fixed-income and indexing shop.
-Our clients know better (About 20%— more than $1 trillion—of Vanguard’s assets are in actively managed funds), but Vanguard still appeals most to conservative investors.
+- More conservative: Vanguard is best known as a fixed-income and indexing shop.
+Our clients know better (About 20%— more than $1 trillion—of Vanguard’s assets are in actively managed funds), but Vanguard still mainly appeals most to conservative investors.

 - Institutional quality outside managers: We highlighted the dangers of “portfolio inbreeding” at Janus.
 By delegating investment management to sub-advisers, Vanguard side-steps this problem.
 Most Vanguard managers are highly respected institutional managers who are only available to individual investors through the Vanguard funds they manage.

 - Index funds: If you’re an indexer, Vanguard has more options than Fidelity.